Redmond–Bend Juniper State Scenic Corridor

-Redmond–Bend Juniper State Scenic Corridor (also known as Redmond-Bend Juniper State Park, Redmond-Bend Juniper Wayside, or Juniper Wayside) is a collection of ten unimproved land parcels administered for the Oregon Parks and Recreation Department.
+Redmond–Bend Juniper State Scenic Corridor (also known as Redmond-Bend Juniper State Park, Redmond-Bend Juniper Wayside, or Juniper Wayside) is a collection of ten unimproved land parcels administered by the Oregon Parks and Recreation Department.
 The parcels are located along U.S. Route 97 between Bend and Redmond, Oregon, United States.
 It is named for the large western juniper trees found on the parcels.
 The scenic corridor is completely undeveloped with no trails or park facilities of any kind.

 Scenic Corridor

 The Oregon Parks and Recreation Department is responsible for overseeing the Redmond–Bend Juniper State Scenic Corridor.
 The scenic corridor serves only as a buffer of native habitat along Route 97 between Bend and Redmond, giving the landscape along the highway corridor a natural high desert appearance.
 The department has no plans to develop any of the scenic corridor parcels.

 The Redmond–Bend Juniper State Scenic Corridor is named for the large western junipers found in the area.
 Many of these juniper trees are several hundred years old.
 The scenic corridor is made up of ten separate parcels of land scattered along a 10 mi section of U.S. Route 97, between Bend and Redmond in Central Oregon.
 Most of the parcels are less than 40 acre.
 The parcels are bisected by the Route 97 forming a corridor with Oregon Parks and Recreation Department land on both side of the roadway as the highway passes through each parcel.
 The state scenic corridor covers a total of 352 acre.
 Additional scenic corridor land along U.S. Route 97 between Bend and Redmond is owned by Deschutes County.
 Together, the state and county scenic corridor lands cover approximately 600 acre.

 The Redmond–Bend Juniper State Scenic Corridor is not a typical park.
 There are no facilities on any of the scenic corridor parcels.
 In addition, camping, hunting, motorcycles, and off-road vehicles are not allowed on any part of the scenic corridor.
 Hiking and nature viewing are the only activities permitted within the scenic corridor boundaries.
 However, the individual parcels are small and none of them have any developed trails to facilitate hiking.

 Accessing some of the scenic corridor parcels can be difficult.
 Only one parcel has direct road access from U.S. Route 97.
 That access point is not marked so it can be hard to locate along the highway.
 None of the other sites have access from Route 97.
 Many of the parcels are bordered by private property with no road connecting the state land to a public thoroughfare, making access to the parcels problematic.
 In addition, there are no signs identifying any of the parcels as state land.
 Geological survey markers are the only way to identify these lands as state property.